AztecProtocol/aztec-packages/docs/docs/guides/developer_guides/getting_started.md

 tags: [sandbox]
 ---

-This guide will teach you how to install the Aztec sandbox, deploy your first smart contract, and interact with it using the CLI.
+This guide will teach you how to install the Aztec sandbox, run it using the Aztec CLI, and interact with contracts using the wallet CLI.

 The Sandbox is an Aztec network running fully on your machine, and interacting with a development Ethereum node.
 You can develop and deploy on it just like on a testnet or mainnet.